-As widely reported, global credit and financial markets have experienced extreme volatility and disruptions in the past several years, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in the rate of inflation, increases in unemployment rates and uncertainty about economic stability, including most recently in connection with public health events, such as the effects of the COVID-19 pandemic and economic and political developments, including the conflicts in Ukraine and Israel, rising interest rates and high inflation.
+As widely reported, global credit and financial markets have experienced extreme volatility and disruptions in the past several years, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in the rate of inflation, increases in unemployment rates and uncertainty about economic stability, including most recently in connection with the ongoing and evolving COVID-19 pandemic and economic and political developments, including the conflict in Ukraine, rising interest rates and high inflation.
 There can be no assurance that further deterioration in credit and financial markets and confidence in economic conditions will not occur.
 Our general business strategy may be adversely affected by any such economic downturn, volatile business environment or continued unpredictable and unstable market conditions.
-Our business could also be impacted by volatility caused by geopolitical events, such as the conflicts in Ukraine and Israel.
+Our business could also be impacted by volatility caused by geopolitical events, such as the conflict in Ukraine.
 If the current equity and credit markets deteriorate, or do not improve, it may make any necessary debt or equity financing more difficult, more costly, and more dilutive.
 Furthermore, our stock price may decline due in part to the volatility of the stock market and the general economic downturn.